MHS-007/OIBSIP/README.md

 # OIBSIP
-Above Files are my all tasks from the internship of Oasis Infobyte.
+There are 3 tasks in this repo.
+1- Landing Page
+2- Personal Portfolio
+3- Temperature Converter
-Don't Forget to include all the images from the folder "images1" (for task 1), "images2 (for task 2), and "images3" (for task 3)
+(Don't forget to include images "images1" for Task 1, "images2" for Task 2, and "images3" for Task 3)